Skip to content

 devices = nb.dcim.devices.all()

-The Api class is the main entry point for interacting with NetBox.
-It manages the HTTP session, authentication, and provides access to NetBox applications.
+The Api class is the main entry point.
+It manages the underlying requests.Session, holds the authentication token, and provides access to NetBox applications.

 pynetbox.core.api.Api